Hypoglycemia In Infancy

-Hypoglycemia is a condition that happens when the glucose (sugar) in your infant's blood drops too low.
-When your infant's blood sugar drops too low, his brain cells and muscles do not have enough energy to work.
-Glucose is important to help an infant's brain grow normally.
-Hypoglycemia may be temporary (short-term) or continuous (ongoing).
+Hypoglycemia is a condition that causes your infant's blood glucose (sugar) level to drop too low.
+When your infant's blood sugar level drops too low, his brain cells and muscles do not have enough energy to work well.
+Glucose is needed to help an infant's brain grow normally.
+Hypoglycemia may be short-term or ongoing.

-What increases an infant's risk of having short-term hypoglycemia?
+What increases my infant's risk for short-term hypoglycemia?

-- Infant is born earlier than expected (before 37 weeks of pregnancy).
+- Your infant was born earlier than expected (before 37 weeks of pregnancy).

-- Infant's body makes too much insulin.
-Insulin is a hormone that moves glucose out of the blood stream and into cells to be used for energy.
+- Your infant's body makes too much insulin.
+Insulin is a hormone that moves glucose out of the blood stream and into the cells to be used for energy.
 This condition is called hyperinsulinism.
-Infants born to a mother who has diabetes, or had toxemia while she was pregnant are at risk for this condition.
-Toxemia is a condition where a woman has high blood pressure, and protein in her urine.
+Infants born to a mother who has diabetes or had toxemia while she was pregnant are at risk for this condition.
+Toxemia is high blood pressure and protein in the urine.

 What causes ongoing hypoglycemia in infants?

-- Hyperinsulinism that is caused by a genetic disorder.
-A genetic disorder is one that an infant is born with and may have been passed from his family.
+- Hyperinsulinism caused by a genetic disorder (a disorder that an infant is born with)

 What are the signs and symptoms of hypoglycemia in infants?

 Signs and symptoms may be mild and not easily seen.
 Newborns may not have any symptoms at all.
-Signs and symptoms may include:
+Your infant may have any of the following:

-- Breathing stops for short periods of time.
+- Breathing that stops for short periods of time

-- Fasting test: Caregivers watch your infant closely during a period of time in which your infant does not eat.
+- A fasting test may be done.
+Caregivers watch your infant closely during a period of time in which your infant does not eat.
 This test is done to cause hypoglycemia to occur.
-When hypoglycemia occurs, caregivers will do tests to find out what is causing it.
+When hypoglycemia occurs, caregivers will do tests to find the cause.

-- Blood and urine tests: Testing your infant's blood and urine my help caregivers find the cause of his hypoglycemia.
+- Blood and urine tests are done to measure your child's blood sugar levels and find the cause of his hypoglycemia.

 How is hypoglycemia in infants treated?

-The treatment that your infant will receive depends on the cause of the hypoglycemia.
-Feeding infants often may help to increase their glucose level.
-However, some infants may also need to be given glucose through an IV at a hospital.
-An IV is a tiny tube placed in your infant's vein for giving medicine or liquids.
+Treatment depends on the cause of your infant's hypoglycemia.
+Feed your infant often to help increase his glucose level.
+Your infant may also need to be given glucose through an IV at a hospital.
+An IV is a small tube placed in your infant's vein that is used to give him medicine or liquids.
 Some infants may also need to be fed a special diet.
 Infants with continuous hypoglycemia may need medicine to manage the hypoglycemia.
 If medicine does not work, a small or large part of the pancreas may need to be removed.
-The pancreas is the organ in the body that produces insulin.
+The pancreas is the organ that produces insulin.

 Care AgreementYou have the right to help plan your baby's care.
 Discuss treatment options with your baby's caregivers to decide what care you want for your baby.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.